Table of Contents

 Symptoms of FIV

-Cats who have contracted FIV often won’t show signs until after several, or even many, years have passed.
-Once contracted, the white blood cell count slowly declines and over time, the cat becomes more susceptible to other health issues.
-It is typically these secondary infections, along with chronic degeneration that cause symptoms.
+Cats that have contracted FIV often won’t show signs until several, or even many, years after initially being exposed to the virus.
+Once the virus enters the body, the white blood cell count slowly declines; white blood cells fight infection.
+Without enough white blood cells, the affected cat becomes more susceptible to other health issues over time.
+It is typically these secondary infections that cause symptoms.

 - Consistent upper respiratory infections